 - Leave plastic bottles but rather make use of the sustainable water bottle that you will receive from Ajabu Adventures.
 You can refill your water bottle in the car, but also many of the lodges where you will be staying offer this option.

 - Help our safari guides to limit rubbish as much as possible.
 Leave nothing but your own footprints and take all your waste back with you.

 - Do not encourage your safari guide to do things that are unethical or may harass wildlife.

 - Keep your voice down when you are near wildlife.
 Do not call out or make sudden movements in order to attract their attention.
 Just be patient and remember that even Sir David Attenborough needed years to film ‘Africa’ for the BBC Wildlife Series.

-- Do not take souvenirs from the wild, such as flowers or remainders of animals.
-They are part of nature and should remain there.
+- Do not take souvenirs from the wild, such as remainders of animals.
+They are part of nature and do belong here.

 - Remember that it is a privilege to see wildlife in their natural habitat.
 We therefore simply cannot guarantee which animals you will see or where.
 Leave your expectations open and be surprised.

 - At the start of your safari, your guide will explain you more about the Do’s and Don’ts and will share with you our safari rules.